 To be a child’s godparent is an honour and a privilege.
 It means that the parents want this person to be an influence for good on their child; to be a good example; to be a guardian and helper “in the things of the Holy Spirit and of faith”.
 They support you in the Spiritual upbringing of your child.

 For this reason, a godparent should be a Catholic over 16 years of age, who has received the Holy Eucharist and who lives a life of faith.
 A Christian person who is not Catholic may also be chosen, although they are what is known as a “Christian witness” and not strictly speaking a godparent.

 STEPS TO TAKE

 - Print off form and hand completed form in at the Parish Office.
-Baptism application form FINAL
+Baptism application forms

 - Contact should be made with the Pastoral Assistant to discuss finer details of baptism

 - Attend Baptism Formation Class (contact Pastoral Assistant for details)